aquasecurity/vex-repo-spec/README.md

 #### Directory Structure
 - It is RECOMMENDED to create directory structures for packages based on their PURL, excluding version and qualifiers.
 For example, a package with PURL "pkg:deb/debian/curl" could be stored in "pkg/deb/debian/curl/vex.json".
+- For OCI packages, the `repository_url` qualifier of the PURL MAY be used to create the directory structure.
+For example, a package with PURL "pkg:oci/debian@sha256:3e45770a143ee5afd1ebde5a6aea6e32a71d2bt5602f5dac8025db0d9cc19f10?repository_url=docker.io/library/debian" could be stored in "pkg/oci/docker.io/library/debian/vex.json".
 - The actual location of VEX files MAY be freely defined in the index.json file's `location` field, regardless of the recommended structure.
 - All file paths within the archive MUST use forward slashes (/) as separators, regardless of the operating system.
 - Package names in the directory structure MUST be URL-encoded if they contain special characters.